NewcastleRSE/sparse-probabilistic-richardson-extrapolation/README.md

 ### Prerequisites

-The current Python version is **Python 3.12**, and the same version should be used for local testing and development.
+The current Python version is **Python 3.13.9**, and the same version should be used for local testing and development.
 You can find the correct version of Python [here](https://www.python.org/downloads/).

 ### Installation

 1. Set up Python virtual environment `python3 -m venv .venv`.
 If you have multiple Python versions on your computer, you may need to specify the Python version (e.g., `python3.12 -m venv .venv`).
 2. Run venv with `source .venv/bin/activate`
-3. Install dependencies `python -m pip install -r requirements-dev.txt`
+3. Install dependencies `python -m pip install -r requirements.txt`

 ### Running Locally